madalin-dogaru/profiler/README.md

 # Profiler

 Yes, I know, someone somewhere created a tool that does this.
 I just want to create my own and there's nothing you can do to stop me :)
 This will be a target profiling tool used in red teaming exercises.
 Currently still prototyping and testing various features so this is the moment when new ideas have the most impact on development.

+In the prototyping phase I will leave some hardcoded API authorization tokens in the code(for the lazy ones:)) so you can test things faster.
+These are test accounts that contain nothing, feel free to test away.

 Install
 ---